ricardodpcosta/ScholarPy/CONTRIBUTING.md

 The simplest route is to check the contact details in the `README.md` file and **reaching out via email with your ideas or suggestions**.
 Alternatively, you may follow the standard GitHub contribution procedure outlined below.

-1. **Fork the repository** and create a new branch for your feature or fix.
+1. **Fork the repository** and create a branch for your feature or fix.
    ```bash
    git checkout -b my_branch
    ```